Pancho Coimbre: Legacy

-The City of Ponce honored the memory of Coímbre by naming its sports museum the "Museo Pancho Coímbre".
+Ana M. Bussó began sculpting a monument of Coimbre shortly before his death, but at the moment he expressed preference for other forms of recognition such as help repairing his house.
+The City of Ponce honored his memory by naming its sports museum the "Museo Pancho Coímbre" when it inaugurated on January 21, 1992, at Ponce.
 The museum, which contains a large collection of sports memorabilia, is located on the Calle (Street) Lolita Tizol.
 Also, in Ponce, he is honored at the Park for the Illustrious Ponce Citizens.
 Also the building housing the Secretaría de Recreación y Deportes on Avenida Las Américas in Ponce is named "Francisco "Pancho" Coímbre".
 The town of Coamo also honored Coimbre by naming a sports complex "Complejo Deportivo Francisco Pancho Coimbre Park" after him.
+Abroad, his sister Carmen created the Pancho Coimbre League in Manhattan, New York.
+In 1999, Coimbre was selected as one of the best outfielders of the 20th century in the LBPPR.